Requirements for Graduation: Ph.D. in Clinical Psychology with Emphasis in Depth Psychology

 - Students must submit and defend an original dissertation accepted by the faculty.

-- Students must successfully pass the evaluation of their Comprehensive Examination Portfolio at the end of the third year.
+- Students must successfully pass the Comprehensive Portfolio at the end of the third year.

 This curriculum is not intended to meet all the requirements of each state for licensure in clinical psychology.
-Students will acquire the accredited doctoral training necessary for licensure as a clinical psychologist in the state of California.
+Students that seek licensure in California acquire regional accredited doctoral training making them qualified to pursue licensure as a clinical psychologist in the state of California (because requirements may change, students are responsible for maintaining awareness of licensure regulations by the state).
 Students may need to meet additional licensure requirements in their home states.
-Each student is responsible for determining and remaining current regarding their state licensure requirements.
+Each student is responsible for determining and remaining current on their state licensure requirements.